Co-op Student Resources

 Engineering Educational Development, Assessment/Accreditation and Co-op Education

-Prior to participating in the co-op program, students must first apply for secondary admission to the GVSU School of Engineering.
-The secondary admission process consists of completing an online application form, which includes a review of academic background and past involvement in work experiences and other activities.
-The final component of the application package is a review of corporate employer feedback on the practice interview forms to assess preparedness for the co-op job search and interview process.
+Prior to participating in the co-op program, students must successfully pass the course (‘C’ or better) and earn credit for EGR 289.
+Prior to the end of the course, students will be advised to apply for secondary admission into one of the six engineering majors offered within the GVSU School of Engineering.
+The secondary admission process requires an online application form.
+In addition to the online application review, the final component of the application decision involves a review of the practice interview feedback from corporate/industrial employers to assess the student’s preparedness for the co-op job search and interview process.

 Note: A student must have an overall grade point average of 2.70 or above and a 'C' or better in all foundation courses (with only one repeat) in order to gain secondary admission to the School of Engineering.
 Learn more about secondary admission